Chapter 7 Bankruptcy

-It is important to note that not everyone can qualify for a chapter 7 bankruptcy and must meet certain criteria before being able to file.
-If you are considering filing for a chapter 7 bankruptcy, the Foothill Law Group is here to advise you through this entire process.
+It is important to note that not everyone can qualify for a Chapter 7 Bankruptcy and must meet certain criteria before being able to file.
+If you are considering filing for a Chapter 7 Bankruptcy, the Foothill Law Group is here to advise you through this entire process.
 Stop drowning in debt and get the fresh start you desperately need.
-Contact us today to schedule a free consultation.